Today we will be looking at two of Dyson’s cheaper offerings when it comes to cordless vacuum cleaners – the Dyson V6 and V7.

 Floor cleaning tools

-Direct drive cleaning head: This tool is the more standard beater bar (with its motor) that contains stiff and soft bristles that will work well on any surface.
-It’s the tool you want if your home has a lot of carpet.
+- Direct drive cleaning head: This tool is the more standard beater bar (with its motor) that contains stiff and soft bristles that will work well on any surface.
+It’s the tool you want if your home has a lot of carpets.

 Other tools for cleaning above the floor